-The turning point seems to be when the lead Archaeologist (Michael Pearson) brought his Madagascar colleague over to Britain, and during that visit they went to Stonehenge.
+The turning point for some, like myself, with a curiousity for these sort of things, is when the lead Archaeologist (Michael Parker Pearson) brought his Madagascar colleague over to Britain, and during that visit they went to Stonehenge.

 As one featured Archaeologist from the program reasoned, “Stonehenge is Stone Age humans Swan Song” – since not many centuries after its construction, it began to fall out of favour, as the people moved across their landscape and personal burial mounds began to pop up all over Britain and throughout Europe.

 By the time the old Celtic Druids came along, the original people who created these monuments were long forgotten, and their stories and beliefs presumably with them.
 The Druids revered the place as the sacred site it was, but they didn’t completely understand it, and they didn’t know who had built it.
 Yet they were the only link to those most ancient characters that inhabited their creation myths.

 The blood of the people who had built it are still around, as many Brits lineages go back thousands of years, back to bronze age Britain.

 Strange, when you think how rooted the Brits are, yet how far their tentacles at one time reached.
 Perhaps a few hundred years in catching up to main land Europeans.
 Yet, that delay in technological change has probably served the British People well, as it gave them time to adapt.
 One thing I’ve learned about a Brit, they are rather jolly good at adapting, as they take a slow, considered tortoises like approach to change.

 These sorts of documentaries take me days to get over.
 I run through the images, and process the new data, organize it into my existing card catalogue of knowledge on the subject matter.
 Somehow, this does actually take place.
 I journal, and write the juicy bits down, I watch other programs on the same subject matter.
 Wow, eh?
 I’m a total history geek.